NahashCode/Oharvest_back/README.md

 You need to configure the .env file.

-First, duplicate the file `.env.example` with a new name `.env`.
+Duplicate the file `.env.example` with a new name `.env`.
 Give all variables the correct values.

 Then :